Hidden scale invariance in the Gay-Berne model: R-simple systems and isomorphs

 where $\lambda$ is scaling factor.
 Consider two configurations with same potential energy, i.e., $U(\mathbf{R}_a)=U(\mathbf{R}_b)$.
 After a uniform scaling one has by \eq{HSI} $U(\lambda \mathbf{R}_a)=U(\lambda \mathbf{R}_b)$.
 By taking the derivative of this with respect to $\lambda$ one easily derives $W(\mathbf{R}_a)=W(\mathbf{R}_b)$ \cite{schroder2014simplicity}; thus same potential energy implies same virial, i.e., 100\% correlation between $W$ and $U$. \Eq{HSI} only applies approximately for realistic systems, however, so in practice one observes strong but not perfect virial potential-energy correlations.

-It can be shown that \eq{HSI} implies that the reduced-unit structure and dynamics are invariant along the lines of constant excess entropy, the isomorphs \cite{schroder2014simplicity}.
+It can be shown that \eq{HSI} implies that the reduced-unit structure and dynamics are invariant along the lines of constant excess entropy, which are by definition the isomorphs \cite{schroder2014simplicity}.
 Recall that a system's entropy $S$ can be expressed as that of an ideal gas plus a term deriving from the intermolecular interactions, $S=S_{\rm id}+S_{\rm ex}$.
-For an ideal gas one has $S_{\rm ex}=0$, for all other systems $S_{ex}<0$ because these are less disordered than the ideal gas.
+For an ideal gas one has $S_{\rm ex}=0$, for all other systems $S_{ex}<0$ because these are less disordered than an ideal gas.

 Along an isomorph one has

 Using Maxwell's volume-temperature relation for the configurational degrees of freedom, $\left( {\partial S_{\rm ex}}/{\partial V} \right)_T=\left( {\partial\left( W/V \right)}/{\partial T}\right)_V$, we can rewrite the \eq{ds} as